 Pat eventually returned to Australia, but by then Olivia was more comfortable and decided to stay in England.

-At loose ends, Olivia then joined "Toomorrow," a girls group formed by rock empresario Don Kirchner (who had formed the Monkees).
+At loose ends, Olivia then joined "Toomorrow," a girls group formed by rock empresario Don Kirshner (who had formed the Monkees).
+The idea was to create a synthetic girl group like the Monkees.
+This is an enduring trick in the music business that continues into the 2000s, with groups such as Little Mix adopting the same tactic.

-Toomorrow starred in a film named after the group.
-It was not a success, and it is hard to find today.
+The group Toomorrow starred in a film named after the group.
+It was not a success, and it is hard to find copies of the film today.
 The group then disbanded.

 Olivia was on Cliff Richards' weekly show, "It's Cliff Richard," and also made a telefilm with him called "The Case."